huggingface/blog/fhe-endpoints.md

 ## Deploying a pre-compiled model

-Let's start with deploying an FHE-friendly model (prepared by Zama or third parties - see "Preparing your pre-compiled model" section below for learning how to prepare yours).
+Let's start with deploying an FHE-friendly model (prepared by Zama or third parties - see [Preparing your pre-compiled model](#preparing-your-pre-compiled-model) section below for learning how to prepare yours).

 First, look for the model you want to deploy: We have pre-compiled a [bunch of models](https://huggingface.co/zama-fhe?#models) on Zama's HF page.
 Let's suppose you have chosen [concrete-ml-encrypted-decisiontree](https://huggingface.co/zama-fhe/concrete-ml-encrypted-decisiontree): As explained in the description, this pre-compiled model allows you to detect spam without looking at the message content in the clear.